Ä¢¹½ÊÓÆµÍø

 D. Process

-• Faculty update and submit the FPAR to the Faculty Evaluation Repository shell.
-A blank FPAR form is available in the Faculty Evaluation Repository shell.
+• Faculty update and submit the FPAR to the SharePoint site.

 • Supervisors review the FPAR, note questions and areas for improvement in filling out the document, and add comments as necessary.
-After the supervisor and faculty member discuss the FPAR and make submit a draft with any revision, the supervisor records the FPAR as complete in the Faculty Evaluation Repository shell and that copy is considered the official version until it is updated in a future evaluation cycle.
+The supervisor and faculty member discuss the FPAR and submit a draft with any revision.

-• Supervisor Leaving Position.
-If a supervisor is leaving their position, they must ensure a completed copy of each of their faculty member’s FPARs are the Faculty Evaluation Repository shell and were verified as completed within the last academic year.
+• If a supervisor is leaving their position, they must ensure a completed copy of each of their faculty member’s FPARs are stored on the SharePoint site.
 It is the responsibility of the deans to ensure this occurs.

-• The FPAR will be used to complete Yearly Strength Based Coaching, Summative Evaluations, and Dean’s Evaluations.
+• The FPAR will be used to complete Yearly Strengths Based Coaching, Summative Evaluations, and Dean’s Evaluations.

-• The official FPAR will be housed in the Faculty Evaluation Repository shell for the duration of the faculty member’s tenure.
+• The official FPAR will be housed on the SharePoint site for the duration of the faculty member’s tenure.

 A. Purpose